Blue Mountain Eagle and MyEagleNews.com

 Chandler retired from the publishing business in Grant County in June 1947 after being engaged in the business for nearly 23 years.
 He sold his interest to Ashton and moved to the Willamette Valley.
 Ashton and his wife, Vera published the Blue Mountain Eagle, a consolidation of the Grant County News, the Prairie City Journal and the John Day Valley Ranger until June 1948, when they sold to Elmo and Dorothy Smith.
 Miss Viola M. Puntney served as publisher of the Blue Mountain Eagle starting in 1956, when the Smith's established their home in the Willamette Valley.

 In 1968 Donna and John Moreau purchased the Blue Mountain Eagle from the Smith family.
-In 1979 the Blue Mountain Eagle merged into the East Oregonian Publishing Company.
+In 1979 the Blue Mountain Eagle merged into the East Oregonian Publishing Company (now EO Media Group).
 In 1997 they moved the Eagle building from Highway 26 to the current address of 195 N. Canyon Blvd., in John Day.